rgildiaz/ITI/projects/rpi-setup/rpi-setup.md

 */15 * * * * /etc/scripts/rsync-pcap.sh
 ```

-#### Closing
+### Closing
-Now that the Pi is setup as much as possible (before doing anything device-specific), it is ready to be imaged and distributed to the other Pi's.
+Now that this basic Pi is setup as much as possible (before doing anything device-specific), it is ready to be imaged and distributed to the other devices.

 ## Clone Using Win32DiskImager and Rufus
 ### Image with Win32DiskImager